 Monday, February 3, 2025

-THE 19TH-CENTURY THEOCRACIES AND THEIR ISLAM MAY SEEM AN EXCEPTION TO THE EMPHASIS ON THE WEST
+INTEREST IN 19TH-CENTURY AFRICQAN THEOCRACIES MAY SEEM AN EXCEPTION TO THE EMPHASIS ON THE WEST

 This photo and that below from Rois d'Afrique by Daniel Lainé, Paris (ed.
 Arthaud), 1991.